Campaign of the Month: October 2017

 Effect: One of your senses no longer works.
 You might be blind, deaf, or unable to smell or taste.
 Having no sense of touch is a bit more difficult to explain.
 You automatically fail all Perception rolls dependent on that sense.
 Some rolls may take Disadvantage instead.
 With time, you may grow accustomed to these drawbacks and take penalties under fewer circumstances.

 Effect: You are incapable of having children, even if you do not realize it.
-Note that this Flaw is unlikely to earn you a lot of Willpower unless you’re expected to produce offspring.
+Note that this Flaw is unlikely to earn you a lot of Story Points unless you’re expected to produce offspring.
 Characters for whom sterility is a benefit purchase this as a one-dot Merit.

 Effect: One of your senses is incredibly sharp.
 It is not necessarily supernatural but is clearly superior to that of normal humans.
 Take Advantage on rolls with this sense.
 You can take this Merit multiple times.